Deep Learning for Constrained Utility Maximisation: Introduction

 The utility maximisation problem involves maximising concave functions, so we can naturally apply convex duality methods.
 Duality is a powerful tool that can be used in complete or incomplete markets with a range of convex constraints on the control process.
 The unique aspect of our work is the combination of deep learning methodology with convex duality.
 The benefits of introducing duality are threefold.
 Firstly, the dual problem is a minimisation problem, and solving it independently of the primal problem naturally leads to an upper bound of the value function.
 Sometimes the dual problem is easier to solve, since primal control constraints are characterised by penalties in the dual state process, leading the dual problem to be potentially unconstrained.
 Secondly, the BSDEs associated to the dual problem can be related to that of the primal problem, giving us the ability to compare our numerical results and check their accuracy.
 Again, as per the Hamiltonian maximisation, this benefits us since we know the error between the dual and primal processes should be zero, which allows us to easily measure the quality of our results.
 We may even skip one of the problems if they are difficult to solve, as solving one problem automatically gives us the solution to the other.
 Thirdly, inherent in the dual formulation are certain optimality conditions that are derived from the SMP.
 These conditions can be used separately from the HJB equation to find the optimal control.
 We use these conditions as the basis for our second algorithm, called the deep SMP method, which is valid for non-Markovian control problems with convex structure.
-This greatly increases the range of utility maximisation problems than can be solved using the methods of this paper.
+This greatly increases the range of utility maximisation problems that can be solved using the methods of this paper.
 In a Markovian setting we can compare the two algorithms presented in the paper.
+It should be noted here that results for dynamical programming principles, under which our 2BSDE scheme is formulated, exist in the literature for non-Markovian problems.
+Non-Markovian optimal stopping problems and their 2BSDE counterparts are studied in \cite{karoui2013capacities, possamai2018stochastic}.
+The problem is reformulated into an optimisation in the space of probability measures, and the canonical probability space is expanded to allow a dynamical programming principle and a characterising path dependent PDE to be established, see \cite{zhang2017backward} for an exposition.
+However, it is not clear how a machine learning based solver could be used in this abstract setting.

 The convex duality method works for complete and incomplete markets.
 A common incomplete market model is the Heston stochastic volatility model in which the underlying variance of the stock follows some mean-reversion SDE with its own source of randomness.
 This model may be seen as a 2-dimensional stock market, where only one asset is traded.
 This framework allows us to use our deep learning method to solve it.
 We compare our results to \cite{ma2020dual} in which tight bounds of the value function are derived for an unconstrained optimisation problem. \cite{ma2020dual} is reliant on a convenient guess of the dual control, so is not applicable to other methods where such a guess is not available, unlike our method.
 Another multidimensional model we consider is a path-dependent volatility model.
 There are several recent papers on the topic in mathematical finance with machine learning, for example \cite{buehler2019deep,liu2019pricing, de2018machine}.
 These papers include model calibration, hedging and pricing, and are not directly related to our work.